-The International Council of Shopping Centers (ICSC) is a trade organization that has published widely accepted definitions of shopping center types.
+The International Council of Shopping Centers (ICSC) is a trade organization that has published widely accepted definitions of commercial shopping center types.

 General Purpose Centers

-The first major grouping of shopping center types is known as the “general purpose center.”
+The first major grouping of commercial shopping center types is known as the “general purpose center.”
 This is one where a shopper can go to purchase general items like food, clothing, and electronics.
 Under the heading of a general purpose center, there several subtypes that investors should be aware of:

 - Super-Regional Mall: A super-regional center is a large shopping center that typically covers around 800,000 square feet of gross leasable area (GLA), with three or more anchor tenants who occupy 50% to 70% of the total leasable space.
 Typical anchor tenants include department stores, movie theaters, discount department stores, or entertainment businesses.